-MODIFICATIONS REQUIRED
+MODIFICATIONS REQUIRED LETTER

 When the Full Board requires modifications, the IRB requests changes in writing to the PI.
 The PI then returns the modifications for full board review.
-In general, whenever the IRB questions the scientific design or merit, or when requesting major modifications, the IRB may return the project to the SRC, as determined by the IRB Chair, Vice-Chair, or convened IRB.

 When modifications are required of a study, which qualifies for expedited review or exempt review, the PI returns modifications for an expedited review process.